-The standard has to be applied retrospectively unless impracticable, in which case two options are possible:
+For the transition from IFRS 4 to IFRS 17, the standard has to be applied retrospectively using the Full Retrospective Approach ("FRA") unless impracticable, in which case two options are possible:

-- either the modified retrospective approach: based on reasonable and supportable information available without undue cost and effort to the entity, certain modifications are applied to the extent full retrospective application is not possible, but still with the objective to achieve the closest outcome to retrospective application possible; or - the fair value approach: the CSM is determined as the positive difference between the fair value determined in accordance with IFRS 13 and the fulfillment cash flows (any negative difference would be recognized in retained earnings at the transition date).
+- either the modified retrospective approach ("MRA"): based on reasonable and supportable information available without undue cost and effort to the entity, certain modifications of requirements are applied to the extent their full retrospective application is not possible, but still with the objective to achieve the closest outcome to retrospective application possible; or - the fair value approach ("FVA"): the CSM is determined as the positive difference between the fair value of liabilities determined in accordance with IFRS 13 Fair Value Measurement (1) (corresponding to the price that would be required by an external party to transfer the liabilities) and the fulfillment cash flows (any negative difference would be recognized in retained earnings at the transition date).
+This approach consists in repricing the contracts in the light of actuarial and financial parameters observed at the transition date.